 Student Health Insurance Plan

 George Mason University offers a student health insurance plan which is available to eligible undergraduate and graduate students who would like to purchase health insurance.
-F-1 and J-1 Visa students are required under University Policy #6002 to have health insurance.
+F-1 and J-1 Visa students are automatically enrolled in the Mason health insurance plan under University Policy #6002.
 Details about the plan are online.